Based on 13 hedge funds · latest filing: 2025 Q4 · updated quarterly

 Peak discovery — momentum slowing

 New funds entering each quarter: 3 → 3 → 0 → 5.
-The stock is well-known in the hedge fund world but new entries are declining.
-The easy phase of institutional discovery may be behind us.
+DRCT is well-known in the hedge fund world, but fresh entries are gradually declining.
+The explosive phase of institutional discovery is likely behind us.